mrRobot62/solar_epever/README.md

 ## Class ModBusRTU
 Currently this ModBus class can only **READ** from a ModBus device.
 No **WRITING** back to the device is implemented
 ## Class SolarMQTT
+Base MQTT-Client class.
+This can be used for any MQTT-Client connections to your own broker

+### Class IOBrokerMQTT
+Derived class from `SolarMQTT` to facilitate the conversion of EPEVER data into MQTT topics.